 | Spend requirement | $8,000–$12,000 / 6 months | $6,000 / 3 months |

-The Amex Platinum welcome bonus delivers more headline points but with a meaningfully harder spend requirement — $8,000 to $12,000 over six months.
-The CSR spend requirement of $6,000 over three months is structurally easier for most applicants to meet organically.
+The Amex Platinum welcome bonus delivers more headline points, but with a meaningfully harder spend requirement — $8,000 to $12,000 over six months.
+The CSR's $6,000 over three months is structurally easier for most applicants to meet organically.

-The 5/24 rule still applies to Chase: applicants who have opened five or more credit card accounts (across all issuers) in the previous 24 months will typically be denied approval for the CSR regardless of credit profile.
-Amex does not have an equivalent hard rule but has its own internal eligibility logic that limits welcome bonus eligibility to once per lifetime per card product.
+The 5/24 rule still applies to Chase: applicants who have opened five or more credit-card accounts (across all issuers) in the previous 24 months are typically denied the CSR regardless of credit profile.
+Amex has no equivalent hard rule, but its own once-per-lifetime welcome-bonus logic per card product applies.

 | Credit category | Amex Platinum | Chase Sapphire Reserve |